WSU-bjoshi/classactivitybackend-OzyOzyOzyOzyOzy/Project1/README.md

 Note: these steps are ordered based on the "Launch Instances" wizard.

 1. Create a new **Instance**.
 In addition to describing what an instance is and how-to launch a new one, find and document the following information about the instance you have built:
-   - AMI selected - AMI id & OS with version
+   - Description: An instance is essentially a virtual machine that AWS hosts on their servers.
+It can use any image that you provide.
+For this example, I will be building a basic Ubuntu instance.
+   - AMI selected:  Ubuntu 24.04 LTS ID = `ami-0360c520857e3138f`
-   - default username of the instance type selected
+   - default username of the instance type selected:  Ubuntu
-   - instance type selected
+   - instance type selected:  t3.small
-   - keypair selected
+   - keypair selected: ceg3120
-   - describe why you need to select a keypair
+   - describe why you need to select a keypair:  Without a keypair assigned to the instance, you will be unable to ssh into the instance.
    - the how-to launch an instance instructions should include coverage on how-to:
       - Attach the instance to your subnet within your VPC
       - Associate your security group, "YOURLASTNAME-sg" to your instance.